Functional Strength Training Specialists

 Safety and efficiency are the goals of functional exercises.
 The training workouts target various muscles groups that you use most to do things like bend, walk and run without straining.
 Just like you exercise to improve your quality of life, functional fitness training focuses on similar goals.

 While you work, play sports, clean house and do your job, you engage a whole slew of muscles — even if you sit at a desk all day.
 By simulating the movements that are a part of your daily routine, you strengthen and improve the flexibility of the muscles you use to do those activities.
 You’ll end up being more efficient in your movements.
 And you’ll reduce the chances that you’ll strain those muscles or incur an even worse injury.

 Functional strength training teaches you to engage a number of muscles that, in some cases, you don’t normally use at all when doing a certain task.

 For example, by learning a proper squat from your physical therapist, you not only prevent back injuries when you bend to pick something up, but you engage your thighs, buttocks and calf muscles in addition to muscles in your lower back — that makes optimum use of those large, strong muscle groups.
 Our back pain therapy Brooklyn specialists offer a number of latest techniques to prevent and treat upper, mid or lower back pain.

 Functional Training Workouts

-With the consent of your doctor, visit your NYC physical therapy practice like the one-stop facility at TRI Physical Therapy to learn proper form when you embark on a functional training workout.
+With the consent of your doctor, visit your Brooklyn physical therapy practice like the one-stop facility at TRI Physical Therapy to learn proper form when you embark on a functional training workout.
 Once you learn the correct way to perform the exercises, you can continue with your training at home or in the gym.

 Some of the more common functional training workouts you may be taught include: